Arclio/arclio-mcp-tooling/packages/google-workspace-mcp/README.md

 ### Calendar Tools

-#### list_calendars
+#### calendar_get_event_details

-Lists all accessible calendars.
+Retrieves detailed information for a specific calendar event by its ID.

+**Arguments:**

+- `event_id` (string, required): The ID of the event to retrieve
+- `calendar_id` (string, optional): The ID of the calendar containing the event (defaults to "primary")

 **Returns:**

-- List of calendar objects with id, summary, timeZone, and access information
+- Event details object with summary, start, end, description, attendees, location, and other event metadata

 #### create_calendar_event